idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

 # Dynamic (Stateful) NAT Configuration
 The configuration of stateful NAT is done by using `tc` iproute2 tool and the `tc-ct` action.
 The action is used in combination with `flower` filter rule and ingress qdisc to do the dynamic NAT entry offloading.
 The user guide for stateful NAT is described in tc-flower and tc-ct man pages.

-NOTE: the stateful NAT feature requires Linux kernel 5.8.9 and above.
+NOTE: The stateful NAT feature requires Linux kernel 5.8.9 and above.

 ## Basic configuration
 This example covers the basic use case (many to one, with one private Switchdev port) for stateful NAT configuration, using TC connection tracking subsystem.